mr-ravin/cerebral-rnn-experimental-results/README.md

 # cerebral-rnn-experimental-results
 This repository contains experimental results and their comparitive study.
-Research Paper is currently under analysis phase.
+Research paper is accepted at Springer Publication House, and will soon get published in IETE Springer series.

 #### Author: [Ravin Kumar](https://mr-ravin.github.io)